All Episodes

 To me, the president arbitrarily delaying portions of a law is all I need to know it's not right.

-I mean, it's it's really serious.
+I mean, it's really serious.

 The inside the beltway crowd, though, seems to think that the reason Obama's doing it is what makes it bad.